ray-project/ray/doc/source/data/transforming-datastreams.rst

 ----------------------

 :meth:`ds.map_batches() <ray.data.Datastream.map_batches>` is the canonical parallel
-transformation API for Datasets: it launches parallel tasks over the underlying Datasets blocks and maps UDFs over data batches within those tasks, allowing the UDF to implement vectorized operations on batches.
+transformation API for Datastreams: it launches parallel tasks over the underlying Datastreams blocks and maps UDFs over data batches within those tasks, allowing the UDF to implement vectorized operations on batches.
 An important parameter to set is ``batch_size``, which controls the size of the batches provided to the UDF.